AhmedAlaaPhil/Assignment/README.md

 2. There is a video showing the AWS EC2 instance and Jenkins demo in JenkinsDemo directory in this repo.
 3. I stopped Jenkins as my account is reaching its credit limit and will be started upon request.
 4. Added circleCI instead of Jenkins
+5. CircleCI run with Every gitHub pull request by webhooks

 **Steps**